sqlzack/analytics-adx-dbx/docs/shirvm/streamingSetUp.md

     wsl --install
     ```

 2) WSL will require a restart to finish the install.
 Run the below command to initiate the restart.
+You can stay connected to Bastion until the VM comes back up.
+Bastion will reconnect on its own.
     ```
     shutdown -r
     ```